Pitching access management on the fly, Los Angeles-based Britive raises $5.4 million – TechCrunch

 Those cloud technologies presented new challenges for the kind of privileged access management technologies that Poghosyan had developed.

 The solution that Britive pitches is a dynamic model for granting permissions for access, Poghosyan said.
-Instead of granting permanent access to, there re policy-based pre authorizations that a company can set up defined for specific tasks and roles.
+Instead of granting permanent access, there are policy-based pre-authorizations that a company can set up defined for specific tasks and roles.

 Based on a developer’s role and work, they can request and receive access automatically based on the specific parameters defined by a company or security officer.

-The company already has over a dozen customers using its technology after launching merely two years ago.
+The company already has more than a dozen customers using its technology after launching merely two years ago.
 It’s a customer base that includes one of the world’s largest carmakers and a global clothing brand — companies Poghosyan declined to identify, citing contractual obligations.

 The company charges based on the number of users who are requesting permission for access, Poghosyan said.